peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 ![](Images/saved_model_cli.png)

 ### Step 1: Converting model to saved_model format
 During training model files in h5 format were created.
 For the prediction part of the previous chapter we needed the model in tflite format.
 But now we need the model in another format which is called "saved_model" format.
-The Utility script "convertModel.py" do the converting process for you.
+The Utility script "convertModel.py" do the converting process for you (if the model is not already converted).

 ### Step 2: Starting model serving component